open-telemetry/opamp-spec/specification.md

 ##### OpAMPConnectionSettings.heartbeat_interval_seconds

-The Client should use the offered heartbeat interval to periodically send an AgentToServer message.
+If the ReportsHeartbeat capability is true, the Client MUST use the offered heartbeat interval to periodically send an AgentToServer message.
 At a minimum the instance_uid field MUST be set.
 It is recommended that the Agent also set ComponentHealth as well.
 An HTTP based-client MUST use the heartbeat interval as its polling interval.

 A heartbeat is used to keep a load balancer connection active and inform the server that the Agent is still alive and active.
 A server could use the heartbeat to make decisions about the liveness of the connected Agent.

 A default of a 30s should be used if not set by the OpAMPConnectionSettings.
-If the heartbeat_interval_seconds is set to 0, the heartbeat should be disabled entirely.

 #### TelemetryConnectionSettings